Advanced PRK in St. Louis

 ASA is similar to a procedure known as LASEK (sometimes called epi-LASIK or e-LASIK).
 During LASEK, the epithelial layer, or the clear skin over the eye, is loosened and pushed aside but is replaced at the end of the procedure.
 Think of it as being much like replacing a skin flap over a blister that has popped.

 In contrast to LASEK, during ASA/Advanced PRK, the epithelium is completely removed.
 Patients wear a special contact lens to protect their cornea while the epithelium grows back.
-Dr. Brinton has found that his patients heal faster when the epithelial layer is removed.
+Our doctors have found that his patients heal faster when the epithelial layer is removed.

 Brinton Vision is the only refractive surgery center of its kind in St. Louis.
-We provide LASIK plus all of its six modern variations: ASA, Kamra Inlay, Raindrop Inlay, RLE, Visian ICL, and SMILE.
+We provide LASIK plus all of its six modern variations: ASA, Kamra Inlay, RLE, Visian ICL, and SMILE.
 To determine which procedure is best for your unique eyes and vision needs, we perform a comprehensive Brinton Vision Ocular Analysis (BVOA), which is one of the most thorough, modern examinations available in the world.
-Your BVOA will arm Dr. Brinton with the information he needs to determine if you are a candidate for vision correction, and if so, which procedure is the best fit for you.
+Your BVOA will arm our doctors with the information they need to determine if you are a candidate for vision correction, and if so, which procedure is the best fit for you.

-In our St. Louis laser eye surgery center, ASA takes 15 minutes to complete, and the visual freedom our patients obtain can last a lifetime.
+In our St. Louis laser eye surgery center, Advanced PRK takes 15 minutes to complete, and the visual freedom our patients obtain can last a lifetime.

 On the day of the procedure, plan to be at Brinton Vision for about two hours.
 You will need someone to drive you home, as your vision will likely be blurry immediately following the procedure.